Progress 8 benchmark

 The Progress 8 benchmark is an accountability measure used by the government of the United Kingdom to measure the effectiveness of secondary schools in England.
 It bands pupils into groups based on their scores in English and mathematics during the Key Stage 2 SATs.
-In GCSE results, six EBacc subjects are chosen and each grade is converted to points on an arbitrary scale published by the government for that cohort.
+In GCSE results, six EBacc subjects are chosen, in addition to English and Maths, and each grade is converted to points on an arbitrary scale published by the government for that cohort.
 English and mathematics are worth double points and all points are added together.
 This is also known as the Attainment 8 score.

 There is an expected point score determined for each band of children, and the school is then ranked based on how their pupils' Attainment 8 compares with the expected score.

 Progress 8 scores will result in a school being placed into a banded category: well above average, above average, average, below average and well below average.

 Context

 Previously, schools would be judged on how many A*-C GCSEs it had achieved from the cohort.
 This had given advantage to schools in middle class areas, where Ofsted may more often judge those schools to be outstanding compared to schools in areas with higher levels of deprivation.
 Schools would target pupils on the C/D borderline to try to manipulate the statistics used by Ofsted to determine its judgement, with poor results risking a school being placed in special measures and forced into academy conversion.

 Former Conservative Education Secretary Nicky Morgan believed the old system was unfair.
 Referring to the introduction of the new Progress 8 measure in a speech in January 2015, she said: “No longer will it be the case that the only pupils that matter will be those on the C/D borderline.
 Instead, those schools that will be rewarded are those that push each pupil to reach their potential.”